 Silent auction and raffle

-Join us at Venu, one of the hottest new clubs in Rebecca's favorite city, to celebrate her birthday with an evening of food, drinks, and fun.
+Join us at Venu, one of the hottest clubs in Rebecca's favorite city, to celebrate her birthday with an evening of food, drinks, and fun.

 Fall Harvest Fest